Hristina79/selection-sort/README.md

 - SingleLinkedListTest.java

-  Provides unit tests to ensure correctness on SingleLinkedList implementation
+  Provides unit tests to ensure correctness on SingleLinkedList implementation.

 ### How It Works